-Possibly The Best Scuba Diving Site In Phuket
+The Best Phi Phi Diving And Probably The Best Scuba Diving Site In Phuket

 The topography of the dive site varies, at the south end you have a shallow sandy bay, a steep wall at the North end, a gently sloping coral reef on the west and sand and boulders on the east.
-This variety of enviroments attract many different species and makes Koh Bida nok a superb dive site.
+This variety of environments attract many different species and makes Koh Bida nok a superb dive site.

-The favoured side is the west, either starting from the North wall or the South bay.
-Huge schools of yellow snapper and juvenile barracuda hang around the South West corner and are great fun to gently swim through, the schools slowly part and then regroup as you make your way past.
+The favoured side is the west.
+Either starting from the North wall or the South bay.
+Huge schools of yellow snapper and juvenile barracuda hang around the South West corner and are great fun to gently swim through.
+The schools slowly part and then regroup as you make your way past.
 Groups of golden and bluefin trevally are always in attendance waiting for an individual to leave the safety of the school.
 Reef octopus and hawksbill turtles are commonly spotted and kuhl’s stingray and cuttlefish hide in the sand in the South bay.

 The walls and rock formations hide all kinds of critters.
 Harlequin shrimp, painted spiny lobsters, ornate ghost pipefish and tigertail seahorses have all been seen here.
 In the shallow areas all around the island you have a good chance of seeing some blacktip reef sharks.
 Occasionally leopard sharks rest in the deeper areas.
 There’s a very pretty coral garden that we call the finger on the west side of the bay.
 It’s worth spending a bit of time here looking in amongst the corals to see what you can find.